syouzen/gof/README.md

-# GOF Design Pattern
+# GOF Design Patterns

-This repository contains the code for the GOF Design Pattern.
+This repository contains the code for the GOF Design Patterns.

 ## Creational